billyaustintx/yara-rules-public/README.md

 ## yara-rules-public
->Public Yara rules for the community detecting not so good, bad and ugly IOCs.
+>Public Yara rules for the community detecting the not so good, bad and ugly malicious files.

 ### Who can use these rules?